facebookresearch/hydra/website/docs/advanced/command_line_syntax.md

 foo.bar           # A config key
 hydra/launcher    # A config group
-group@pkg         # A config group assigned to the package pkg group@pkg1:pkg2   # A config group renaming the package from pkg1 to pkg2
+group@pkg         # A config group assigned to the package pkg group@pkg1:pkg2   # A config group changing the package from pkg1 to pkg2
 ```

 ### Quoted values